Keiv4n/keiv4n.github.io/_news/2025-09-29-cambridge-visit.md

 related_posts: false
 ---

-I started a visiting stay at the [Data, Vibration and Uncertainty (DVU) Group](https://sites.google.com/view/dvugroup/home) at the Department of Engineering, University of Cambridge, working with [Prof. Alice Cicirello](https://www.eng.cam.ac.uk/profiles/ac685).
+I have joined the [Data, Vibration and Uncertainty (DVU) Group](https://sites.google.com/view/dvugroup/home) at the Department of Engineering, University of Cambridge, as a visiting researcher working with [Prof. Alice Cicirello](https://www.eng.cam.ac.uk/profiles/ac685).